gx9702/UA-TypeRepository/Core/Part4/Services/BrowseResultMask/readme.md

 <!-- datatype -->
 ## BrowseResultMask
+A bit mask which specifies what should be returned in a browse response.
 <!-- end of description -->
 The fields of the BrowseResultMask DataType are defined in the following table: